 What to Look for in a Travel Nursing Contract

-As many hospitals scrambled to fill their floors with travel nurses to prepare for a surge of patients in the wake of COVID-19, there has been unfortunate aftermath: travel nurses unexpectedly getting their contracts cancelled.
+As many hospitals scrambled to fill their floors with travel nurses to prepare for a surge of patients in the wake of COVID-19, there has been unfortunate aftermath: travel nurses unexpectedly getting their contracts canceled.

 You’ll also want to carefully look over any proposed travel nursing contract and thanks to the pandemic, there may be new situations you’ll want to be sure are included and covered in the contract, like cancellation policies.
 Here’s what you should look for in a travel nursing contract during COVID-19 to keep yourself protected.